ArunB25/DataCollectionPipeline/README.md

 Test file for the ukc scraper was made to verify the methods return the corect data types under correct and incrorrect inputs and cirumstances.

-An AWS file was created with methods to upload json files and images (using there source URL without downloading the image) to an s3 storage bucket.
-There are also other methods to get a list of all the objects in the storage and to download specifice objects
+uploadto_aws file was created with methods to upload json files and images (using there source URL without downloading the image) to an s3 storage bucket, using the boto3 library.
+There are also other methods to get a list of all the objects in the storage and to download specifice objects.
+Additional methods using pandas made to take the raw dictionary from the scraper and transform it into a routes dataframe, which can be uploaded to an AWS RDS using sqlalchemy.